Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

   // Handle database connection failures if (err.name === "PrismaClientInitializationError") {
     console.log("Couldn't connect to the database.
 Is it running?");
-    return res.status(500).json({
-      error: "Database connection failed",
-      message: "Couldn't connect to the database.
-Is it running?"
-    });
   }
   console.error(err.constructor.name, err.message);
   console.error(err.stack); // these two lines can identify problems in your code